stfc/PSyclone/doc/developer_guide/psy_data.rst

     :ref:`psy_data_parameters_to_constructor`).
-    This can be used to link with two different libraries of the same class at the same time, e.g. you could use ``drhook_profile`` and ``nvidia_profile`` as class prefix.
-Though this also requires that the corresponding wrapper libraries are modified to use this new prefix.
+    This can be used to link with two different libraries of the same class at the same time, e.g. you could use ``drhook_profile`` and ``nvidia_profile`` as class es.
+However, this would also require that the corresponding wrapper libraries be modified to use this new prefix.

 Full Example
 ------------
-The following example shows the full code created by PSyclone for an kernel extraction (excluding declarations for user data).
+The following example shows the full code created by PSyclone for a kernel extraction (excluding declarations for user data).
 This code is automatically inserted by the various transformations that are based on ``PSyDataTrans``, like ``ProfileTrans`` and